HomeMy WebLinkAbout1932-09-13 534

 Letter was received from the Health Inspector in

-about the odor of guinea pigs owned by Mr, MacDonald of
+Complaint about the odor of guinea pigs owned by Mr. MacDonald of

-Banks Avenue.
-He stated that Mrs. Cheney did not want
+re Banks Avenue.
+He stated that Mrs. -Cheney did not want

 Letter was received from the Health Inspector in regard

-to the complajnt about August Young.
+to the complaint about August Young.
 He reported that he

 found twelve large hogs, 48 goats and some sheep on Mr.